Skip to main content

 2 mentions Positive Neutral Negative

-Character development is praised for its memorable and well-balanced character designs, complemented by diverse and distinct environments that enhance the overall identity and immersion.
+Character development is praised for its memorable and well-balanced character designs, complemented by diverse environments that enhance the game's strong sense of identity.

 • “Character designs are memorable without being exaggerated, and the environments range from tranquil villages to imposing imperial structures, each rendered with a strong sense of identity.”